Discovering New Places To Visit in Bombay: Mazagaon and Khotachiwadi

 By now the heat of the afternoon had set in and it was time to seek refuge at home.
 But my quiet Sunday stroll has inspired me to remember to get out more and explore other hidden secrets around Mumbai.

-5 thoughts on “Discovering New Places To Visit in Bombay: Mazagaon and Khotachiwadi
+5 responses to “Discovering New Places To Visit in Bombay: Mazagaon and Khotachiwadi”

 Leave a Reply